vaibhavkmathur/vaibhav.github.io/README.md

 *High Performance Computing Data Analyst - Amazon Portfolio*

-- Deploy machine learning models like LSTM, GRU & Prophet to predict future sales for the CPG client on Amazon.com
+- Deployed machine learning models like LSTM, GRU & Prophet using Purdue's Bell Cluster to predict future sales for the CPG client on Amazon.com
 - Use optimization techniques to maximize profitability for consumer bundles on Amazon.com